eth-cscs/stackinator/docs/recipes.md

 |  8.1.21.1     | 22.11     | released 2022-10-25  |
 |  8.1.18.4     | 22.08     | released 2022-07-21  |

+!!! alps
+    All versions of cray-mpich in the table have been validated on Alps vClusters with Slingshot 11 and libfabric 1.15.2.

 !!! note
-    Future versions of Stackinator will support OpenMPI, MPICH and MVAPICH when (and if) they develop robust support for HPE SlingShot 11 interconnect.

-!!! note
     The `cray-mpich` spec is added to the list of package specs automatically, and all packages that use the virtual dependency `+mpi` will use this `cray-mpich`.

 ### specs

+!!! warning "todo"

 ### packages